vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/165/01_kayA_shubhA.md

 title = "01"

 +++
-I’d be inclined to take samānyā́not as an adv. (‘altogether’) as in the publ. tr., but as a fem. instr. sg. forming part of the phrase káyā śubhā́, hence “with what joint/common beauty?” -- with the sense “what’s their joint insignia? how shall I recognize them?”
+I’d be inclined to take samānyā́not as an adv. (‘altogether’) as in the published translation, but as a fem. instr. sg. forming part of the phrase káyā śubhā́, hence “with what joint/common beauty?” -- with the sense “what’s their joint insignia? how shall I recognize them?”
 Note that samāná- is differently formed from the two preceding phonologically similar adjectives sávayasaḥ sánīḷāḥ, which do match each other.

 Note also following sám m...
 The adj. samāná- returns in 7b in a charged context.